-A multi-disciplinary artist, Martha’s artforms are the melding of all the expressive arts.
+Martha preaches the gospel of the power of creativity.
+A multi-disciplinary artist, Martha’s favorite artforms are the crossover points in the many expressive arts that exist.
 She directs and produces shows that incorporate moving image, poetry, dance, visuals, and music, and has been a lively collaborator with creators from all these disciplines in her many years as a practicing artist and classical pianist.

 As an art director and editor, she has created exhibition catalogs, magazines, and poetry books, as well as corporate identity systems and illustrations.

-As a musician, she is drawn to staging and performing spirited works from any genre or time frame.
-She directs a chamber music concert series through the Questa Creative Council and collaborates with local string players Suzie Schwartz and Mark Dudrow.
+As a musician, she is drawn to staging and performing spirited life-affirming works through collaboration with open-minded genre-free folks, but she’s also totally a classical music nerd.
+She directs a chamber music concert series through the Questa Creative Council.
 She is currently the

 accompanist for Taos Community Chorus.

 Martha has had a teaching career at the high school and college levels as well, from Tennessee to New Hampshire.
 She is currently tending to nurturing her own artistic expression.

 I use media appropriate to the idea that wants expressing.
 My favorite and most challenging works are more experiential and interactive, rather than the traditional frame on a wall, although I love creating traditional drawing and paintings, too.
 My love for community and place-making have spurred the creation of history-themed installations that also incorporate sound (or as many of the expressive arts as are appropriate).
 Learning modern technologies to then utilize in my time-based immersive installations keeps me on my toes!
 Collaborations with creators from non-art disciplines often are a natural pathway to final artworks.

 Commissioning me to research and create place-appropriate content-rich works would be my great honor and pleasure.